m-bender1/DHTML-Project_JS-Example/README.md

 # DHTML-Project
 Dynamically generated HTML table.
-Example of JS and CSS ability.
+Built for project in 3rd semester at Fanshawe.